scilab/scilab/scilab/README_Windows.txt

 V - SOME IMPORTANT FILES AND DIRECTORIES
 ******************************************************************************

- scilab.star: startup file for Scilab instructions in this file
+ scilab.start : startup file for Scilab instructions in this file
               are executed when Scilab is executed.
 Note that you can also have your own startup file "scilab.ini" in your current directory.